↓

 A Cheerful Heart

-I wish to draw your attention to Proverbs 17:22, which says “A cheerful heart is good medicine, but a crushed spirit dries up the bones” (NIV).
+“A cheerful heart is good medicine, but a crushed spirit dries up the bones” — Proverbs 17:22 (NIV).
 In today’s world, we all run the risk of crushing our own spirit with the anxieties of life.
-We carry concerns regarding our home.
-There is pressure on us thinking about paying the bills. … Continue reading →
+We carry concerns regarding our home, about paying the bills, our marriage, our children, and our jobs.
+The verse points to having “a cheerful … Continue reading →

 Death Anxiety and Caregivers